cytomining/evalzoo/matric/README.md

 Knitted notebooks and outputs, including metrics, are written to a configuration-specific subfolder of `results/`.
 See `5.inspect-metrics` for how to access them.

-You can change the location of the results folder:
+### Optionally change output location

-Set `results_root_dir` to be the folder where you want the results to be stored.
+Use `results_root_dir` to specify the folder where you want the results to be stored.

 In the example below, we set it to `/input` which is the folder that we mapped to `~/Desktop/input` on the host machine when we started the docker container.

 ```r